What Is Cerebral Palsy?

 How Can I Take Legal Action?

-If you suspect that medical error or negligence may have caused your child’s birth injury, contact us by calling or by filling out the form at the bottom of the page.
-We may be able to help determine if the injury was a result of medical negligence or improper medical care.
+If you suspect that medical negligence may have caused your child’s condition, we may be able to help determine whether the injury resulted from medical negligence or improper medical care.

-Malpractice lawsuits have a statute of limitations, meaning that after a certain amount of time, you can no longer file a birth injury lawsuit whether someone was responsible for the birth injury or not.
-This time period varies drastically on a state-by-state basis.
-However, when a child has been diagnosed with cerebral palsy, the statute of limitations typically does not expire until they turn 18.
+Cerebral palsy lawsuits have a statute of limitations, meaning that after a certain amount of time, you can no longer file a claim, whether someone was responsible or not.
+This time period varies from state to state.
+Do not wait.
+Call us at (800) 914-1562 or get a free case review right now to get started.